Leader In Health And Safety Law

 OCS Group UK Limited v HSE Admin Court 2017

-Represented OCS in its successful judicial review of the dispute process of HSE’s Fee for Intervention Scheme (FFI) which led to HSE agreeing to introducing to introduce a revised process.
+Represented OCS in its successful judicial review of the dispute process of HSE’s Fee for Intervention Scheme (FFI) which led to HSE agreeing to introduce a revised dispute process.
 HSE also agreed to withdraw a notification of contravention relating to hand arm vibration syndrome (HAVS) and the related invoices.
 This case was the cover story of the May 2017 edition of the magazine Health + Safety at Work - see

 HSE v London Container Terminal (Tilbury) Limited and Delphini Limited Basildon Crown Court 2016